-With the 2020 presidential election coming up in November, the coronavirus pandemic is already causing murky uncertainties from whether there will be a second wave (likely) to the availability of an effective, widespread vaccination (less likely).
+With the 2020 presidential election already beginning, the coronavirus pandemic is already causing murky uncertainties from whether there will be a second wave (likely) to the availability of an effective, widespread vaccination (less likely).
 But because federal elections cannot be postponed without congressional intervention—not to mention, such an action would be unprecedented in the United States democracy—many are wondering this: Is it safe to vote during the pandemic?

 As John Oliver pointed out in a May episode of Last Week Tonight, “holding an in-person election during a pandemic is an absolute nightmare.”
 Many polling places are held in settings that facilitate the spread of germs, such as schools or churches, and many volunteer poll workers tend to be older, retired Americans who are already at high risk for contracting the virus.

 While a typical voter might encounter 20 other people when they go to the polls, a typical poll worker might encounter 700 voters, Oliver added.